|

 fruit juice through freezing and removal of some water.
 Labatt

-Breweries claims to have pioneered this process for brewing and most
+Breweries claims to have pioneered this process for brewing and

 of the large North American brewers quickly followed suit in the